-(iv) The Ordinary Resolution 8 proposed in item 6 above, if passed, will empower the Directors from the date of the above AGM until the date of the next Annual General Meeting, to allot and issue shares and convertible securities in the Company.
-The aggregate number of shares (including any shares issued pursuant to the convertible securities) which the Directors may allot and issue under this Resolution shall not exceed 100% of the total issued shares (excluding treasure shares), of which the aggregate number of shares and/or convertible securities other than on a pro-rata basis to all existing shareholders of the Company shall not exceed 50% of the total issued shares (excluding treasury shares).
+(iii) The Ordinary Resolution 7 proposed in item 6 above, if passed, will empower the Directors from the date of the above AGM until the date of the next Annual General Meeting, to allot and issue shares and convertible securities in the Company.
+The aggregate number of shares (including any shares issued pursuant to the convertible securities) which the Directors may allot and issue under this Resolution shall not exceed 100% of the total issued shares (excluding treasury shares and subsidiary holdings), of which the aggregate number of shares and/or convertible securities other than on a pro-rata basis to all existing shareholders of the Company shall not exceed 50% of the total issued shares (excluding treasury shares and subsidiary holdings).